Soldiers inducted into NCO Corps at Walter Reed

-Six Soldiers of the Medical Readiness Brigade, National Capital Region at Walter Reed, and two from the Public Health Command – Atlantic, Fort Meade, Maryland, are sworn into the Noncommissioned Officer (NCO) Corps during a ceremony at Walter Reed on Aug.
-4.
+Six Soldiers of the Medical Readiness Brigade, National Capital Region at Walter Reed, and two from the Public Health Command – Atlantic, Fort Meade, Maryland, walked beneath an arch emblazoned with the seven Army Values (loyalty, duty, respect, selfless service, honor, integrity and personal courage), and then two raised swords on Aug.
+4, symbolically marking their induction into the time-honored Noncommissioned Officer (NCO) Corps.

+The new NCOs, Sgt.
+Jennifer Campbell and Cpl.
+Elizabeth Freidel (Headquarters and Headquarters Company), Sgt.
+Farah Fouad (Alpha Company), Sgt.
+Jimmy Dilley, Sgt.
+Gabriel Indiongco and Sgt.
+Adam Sinrod (Charlie Company), and Sgt.
+Chelcie Boston and Cpl.
+Zachary Rouseeau (Public Health Command – Atlantic), then accepted their charge of the care, training, education and readiness of the Soldiers they will lead.

+Master Sgt.
+Daniel Saurwein explained that the heritage-laced NCO induction ceremony, held at Walter Reed, formally marked the passage of a Soldier into the corps.
+“Since 1775, the U.S. Army has set NCOs apart from other enlisted Soldiers by distinctive grade insignia.
+With more than 200 years of service, the U.S. Army NCO Corps has distinguished itself as the world’s most accomplished group of military professionals.
+Historical and daily accounts of NCOs are exemplified by acts of courage, dedication, selfless service and a willingness to do whatever it takes to complete the mission.”

 |Date Taken: